Career options in software

 I know what you're thinking: "Who are you to tell me about all these different software roles?"
 You've got me, I'm not a vampire.
 I haven't lived for a thousand years, and I haven't worked in every role I'll be discussing.
 However, I have worked in a few different roles in this space, and through those experiences, I've also worked with many other roles.

 I started my career as an end-to-end data product engineer, where I covered the whole data stack: data collection, data cleaning and transformation, software development, dashboarding, and data science.
-I then moved into more typical data engineering, which was really more of an analytics engineering role, where I worked with other engineers in other specialised roles.
+I then moved into more typical data engineering, which was really more of an analytics engineering role, where I worked with other developers such as data scientists.

 Next I took a hard pivot into backend engineering at a foundation model company, where I worked on the core product.
 It was a small startup at the time, so I ended up collaborating with not only other product engineers, but also infrastructure engineers and folks from across the modelling side of the company.